-Pre-Existing Medical Conditions: Conditions aggravated by exposure may include skin disorders and respiratory (asthma-like) disorders.
+Pre-Existing Medical Conditions: Conditions aggravated by exposure may include skin disorders and kidney disorders.

 4. FIRST AID MEASURES

 Eye: If irritation or redness develops, move victim away from exposure and into fresh air.
 Flush eyes with clean water.
 If symptoms persist, seek medical attention.